Measurement of Bell-type inequalities and quantum entanglement from $\Lambda$-hyperon spin correlations at high energy colliders

 This result depends on $a$ and $b$ since they are the only parameters that determine the number of $s \bar s$, $s \bar u$, and $u \bar s$ singlets.
 It clearly violates the CHSH inequality for mixed states for all values of $a$ and $b$.
 The coefficient of the cosine is plotted for various $a$ and $b$ in Fig. \ref{fig:coeffss}.
 As may be anticipated, adding mixed singlets, or having $b > 0$, decreases the entanglement fidelity since their indistinguishability washes out the spin correlation.
 The corresponding PPT entanglement criterion for this model is discussed in the Supplemental Material.

-Our toy model shows that even though entanglement fidelity is washed away, non-locality can persist; for locality to emerge, necessitates further many-body interactions that break rotational invariance, generating classical correlations.
+Our toy model shows that even though entanglement fidelity is washed away, nonlocality can persist; for locality to emerge, necessitates further many-body interactions that break rotational invariance, generating classical correlations.

 QIS discussions of stringy phenomena are dominantly in the Schwinger model and its variants~\cite{Berges:2017hne,Berges:2017zws}.
 However since $\Lambda {\bar \Lambda}$ correlations are a promising probe of quantum features of strings, models where heavy strange quarks interact with light up/down quarks provide novel insight.
 A good starting point is the Anderson model of localized impurities coupled to delocalized fermion spins~\cite{Keeling},